 It is the applicant's responsibility to have this coursework evaluated.
 An official course-by-course evaluation with a cumulative grade point average must be sent directly from the evaluation service.

-Once all applications and documents have been received the application will be processed and reviewed.
+• Once your application and documents have been received the application will be processed and reviewed.

 Admission to the D.N.P. to Ph.D. program requires the following: